On the Ziv-Merhav theorem beyond Markovianity II: leveraging the thermodynamic formalism: Setting and main result

-Note that this is not the rescaled cumulant-generating function for the estimator~$Q_N$, but rather for the sequence of logarithmic probabilities in the cross entropy analogue of the Shannon--McMillan--Breiman theorem discussed in Section~\ref{ssec:proof-prelim}\,---\,sometimes called the Moy--Perez theorem~\cite{Mo61,Ki74,Or85}.
+Note that this is not the rescaled cumulant-generating function for the estimator~$Q_N$, but rather for the sequence of logarithmic probabilities in the cross-entropy analogue of the Shannon--McMillan--Breiman theorem discussed in Section~\ref{ssec:proof-prelim}\,---\,sometimes called the Moy--Perez theorem~\cite{Mo61,Ki74,Or85,Ba85}.

 We will use the notation~$q(\alpha)$ for the limit when it exists.
 Note that $\overline{q}$ is a nondecreasing, (possibly improper) convex function as a limit superior of functions that are nondecreasing, and convex by H\"older's inequality; the same is true for~$q$ when it exists.
 It is also easy to see that $q(0)$ exists and equals~$0$.
 Relations between this cross-entropic pressure and the cumulant generating functions of waiting times have been studied extensively in~\cite{AACG22,CR23}.